truffle-hog/truffle-hog/MANUAL.md

 - In the **center** you can see the graph with nodes representing network participants, edges representing established connections between the participants and MAC-addresses or hostnames associated to one node.
 - In the **lower left corner** there is a toolbar providing the most basic functionality of the program.
 It includes (left to right) starting inter-process communication with Snort (a.k.a. connect) and the filter menu (see section below).
 - In the **lower right corner** there is an overlay showing pretty self-explanatory basic information about the current network graph.
 - In the **upper right corner (as long at least one node is selected)** one finds another overlay containing information on the *currently selected* nodes.
 Attention!
-This information is far more advanced and aimed at professionals looking for a more in-depth view on what is going on the ether.
+This information is far more advanced and aimed at professionals looking for a more in-depth view on what is going on on the ether.

 ### Navigation
 Very easy!
 Just drag and drop nodes and use your mouse wheel to move around the whole graph.
 Alternatively, use the right mouse button to move the view around.